 An object in your rectum can cause pain, infection, bleeding, constipation, or leaking of stool.
 The rectum is a muscular tube about 13 cm (5 in.) long that is at the end of the large intestine (colon).
 The rectum connects the colon to the anus, which is the opening where stool leaves the body.

 Your rectum may feel tender or irritated after the object has been removed.
 It may hurt when you have to pass stool.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Current as of: November 9, 2022

-Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & William H. Blahd, Jr., MD, FACEP - Emergency Medicine
+Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & William H. Blahd Jr. MD, FACEP - Emergency Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.